RepoDynamics/PyPackIT/docs/website/source/intro/background/python/packaging/index.md

   These must be specified in a standardized format defined in [PEP 508](https://www.python.org/dev/peps/pep-0508/), and must be kept up to date and synchronized with the dependencies used in the source code.
+  Note that only packages available from PyPI are allowed.
 - [**Entry Points**]{.primary-color}: The entry points of the package, such as console scripts, GUI scripts, and other callable objects, which are automatically registered by the package manager and made available to the user.